Tyson Jost: Colorado Avalanche

 Jost joined the Avalanche immediately to help close out the franchise's worst season in Denver, making his NHL debut in a 2–1 shootout victory over the St. Louis Blues on March 31, 2017.
 He scored his first NHL goal with the Avalanche in a 4–3 defeat to the Minnesota Wild on April 6, the team's final home game of the season.
-He attending the Avalanche's training camp prior to the 2017–18 season and made their opening night line up.
+He attended the Avalanche's training camp prior to the 2017–18 season and made their opening night line up.
 His stay in the NHL turned out to be shortlived as he suffered a lower-body injury and missed eight games.
 Before returning to the Avalanche lineup, the team assigned him to their American Hockey League affiliate, the San Antonio Rampage.
 After recording one goal and assist in five games with the Rampage, he returned to the NHL for the remainder of the regular and post season.
 Jost made his post-season debut in Round 1 of the Stanley Cup playoffs against the Nashville Predators, during which he recorded his first post-season point.